bitpoke/stack/docs/index.md

+---
+title: About Stack
+linktitle: About Stack
+description: "Here you can find Presslabs Stack's documentation, the first open-source serverless hosting platform that bridges two major technologies: WordPress and Kubernetes."
+categories: ['stack']
+keywords: ['presslabs', 'stack']
+weight: 1
+draft: false
+aliases: []
+slug: 'about-stack'
+---

 ## What is presslabs/stack ?

 Stack is a collection of Kubernetes operators that are used to manage and operator WordPress on top of Kubernets.
 Those operators are cloud agonistic, meaning that Stack can run on any Kubernetes cluster.

 All the components of Stack can be viewed in the picture above

 ![stack-architecture](stack.png)